 Allowing the Driver To Take You Directly Home.

-Last week, I caught a ride on a motorbike taxi (which is basically hitchhiking) and as I was telling the driver where to go, I realized that I was essentially sharing my home address with a complete stranger.
+Last week, I caught a ride on a motorbike taxi (which is basically hitchhiking) and as I was telling the driver where to go, I realized that I was essentially sharing my home address with a complete stranger when going on vacation alone.
 When I recognized what I’d done, I had him drop me off a few blocks away from my home.
 I handed him some money and went up to the house as if it was mine.
 This is an important tip to remember next time you take public transportation.